-There are some situations where the creditable grains content would be used to calculate the serving size instead of using the serving weights given in Exhibit A. Some of these situations are: 1) a product is not whole grain, enriched, or fortified (if a cereal) and the primary grain ingredient is not a creditable grain; 2) a manufacturer claims that a product can provide the minimum of 14.75 grams of creditable grains per portion (14.75g for items in Groups A-G or 25.0g for Groups H and I) using a serving size less than the weights given in Exhibit A; or 3) a product is made locally and you choose to calculate the serving size based on grams of creditable grains instead of using Exhibit A; or 4) a food product does not fit into one of the groups of Exhibit A.
+There are some situations where the creditable grains content would be used to calculate the serving size instead of using the serving weights given in Exhibit A. Some of these situations are: 1) a product is not whole grain, enriched, or fortified (if a cereal) and the primary grain ingredient is not a creditable grain; 2) a manufacturer claims that a product can provide the minimum of of creditable grains per portion (14.75g for items in Groups A-G or 25.0g for Groups H and I) using a serving size less than the weights given in Exhibit A; or 3) a product is made locally and you choose to calculate the serving size based on grams of creditable grains instead of using Exhibit A; or 4) a grain product does not fit into one of the groups of Exhibit A.

-When the exact or minimum amount of creditable grains can be documented, the grains serving for any grains product that is not a food type in Groups H or I, may be calculated using 14.75 grams of creditable grains as one grains/breads serving for items listed in Groups A-G of Exhibit A or 25.0 grams of creditable grains for one grains/breads serving for items listed in Groups H and I of Exhibit A.
+When the exact or minimum amount of creditable grains can be documented, the grains serving for any grain product may be calculated using 14.75 grams of creditable grains as one grains/breads serving for items listed in Groups A-G of Exhibit A or 25.0 grams of creditable grains for one grains/breads serving for items listed in Groups H and I of Exhibit A.

 There are three steps to determine how many creditable grains/breads servings a recipe yields:

-The chart titled “EXHIBIT A: Grains Requirements for Child Nutrition Programs” provides a general guideline for crediting prepared grains items.
+The “EXHIBIT A: Grain Requirements for Child Nutrition Programs” chart provides a general guideline for crediting prepared grains items.